rustamlatypov/masters-thesis/README.md

 <a id="1">[4]</a>
 Sebastian Brandt, Manuela Fischer, and Jara Uitto.
 Breaking the linear-memory barrier in MPC: Fast MIS on trees with strongly sublinear memory.
 In Structural Information and Communication Complexity (SIROCCO’19), pages 124–138, 2019. https://doi.org/10.1007/978-3-030-24922-9_9

+<a id="1">[5]</a>
+Yi-Jun Chang and Seth Pettie.
+A time hierarchy theorem for the LOCAL model.
+In IEEE 58th Annual Symposium on Foundations of Computer Science (FOCS’17), pages 156–167, 2017. https://doi.org/10.1109/FOCS.2017.23

 ## Author

 [Rustam Latypov](mailto:rustam.latypov@aalto.fi)